genesiscloud/genesis-cloud-inference-articles/art01.md

 Torchvision provides an extensive set of
 [image classification models](https://pytorch.org/vision/stable/models.html#classification).
-We will use ResNet50 in the following example.
+In the following example, we will use ResNet50.

-The following Python program `infer_resnet50.py` inputs the image, performs classification and outputs top 5 results with the respective probabilities.
+The following Python program `infer_resnet50.py` inputs the image, performs a classification and outputs the top 5 results with the respective probabilities.

 ```
 import torch